 - Complete the online application.
 The link to the application will be sent to the applicant after the application advising appointment.

-- Submit the following supplemental application materials:
+- Submit the following supplemental application materials via the online application:

 a.
-Official Transcripts of all post-secondary work.
+Unofficial Transcripts of all post-secondary work.

 b.
 One letter of recommendation.